he426100/awesome-stars-he426100/README.md

 *   [wux1an/wxapkg](https://github.com/wux1an/wxapkg) - 微信小程序反编译工具，.wxapkg 文件扫描 + 解密 + 解包工具

 *   [joewalnes/websocketd](https://github.com/joewalnes/websocketd) - Turn any program that uses STDIN/STDOUT into a WebSocket server.
 Like inetd, but for WebSockets.

+*   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - A web security gateway, serve as a reverse proxy to protect your websites from attacks and exploits.

 *   [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking service.
 Easily capture and share your great thoughts.